 Stormwater and wastewater contain substances such as sediments, metals, pesticides, herbicides, nutrients and organic compounds which can pose adverse risks to human health and the environment.

-However, with good-quality treatment systems, stormwater harvesting and reuse schemes can benefit groundwater resources (through replenishment of declining aquifer groundwater levels) and other environments such as urban streams and the Gulf St Vincent.
+However, with good-quality treatment systems, stormwater harvesting and reuse schemes can benefit groundwater resources (through replenishment of declining aquifer groundwater levels and alternative irrigation water supply) and other environments such as urban streams and the Gulf St Vincent.

-If the recycled water is not treated to an appropriate level, drainage or injection of this water into an aquifer can cause a risk to human health and the environment, including rendering an aquifer unsuitable for certain beneficial uses (e.g. potable or irrigation).
+If the recycled water is not treated to an appropriate level, recharge of this water into an aquifer can cause a risk to human health and the environment, including rendering an aquifer unsuitable for certain beneficial uses (e.g. potable or irrigation).